Official Launch of Belize’s Marine Spatial Planning Process - The San Pedro Sun

 Official Launch of Belize’s Marine Spatial Planning Process

-The Government of Belize and The Nature Conservancy (TNC) are pleased to announce the official launch of Belize’s Marine Spatial Planning process, which will be held on Wednesday, 19th October 2022, at the Belize Biltmore Plaza in Belize City.
+The Government of Belize, in partnership with The Nature Conservancy, launched the Marine Spatial Planning process on October 19th, 2022.
+The launch of this planning process marks a milestone accomplishment under the Blue Loan Agreement and the Conservation Funding Agreement signed last November 2021 between the Government of Belize and TNC.
+These agreements underpin the country’s trailblazing debt conversion for marine conservation.

+The launch, which was held at the Best Western Belize Biltmore Plaza, was attended by representatives from the government, civil society, and the private sector as well as Belize’s international development partners.
+This broad-based participation reflects the critical importance of this planning process to the tourism, fisheries, natural resource management, marine and coastal conservation, shipping, and national security sectors.
+Members of the public were also invited to view and participate virtually in the launch, which was live-streamed on Facebook.

 Marine Spatial Planning (MSP) is a public, inclusive, and participatory process through which stakeholders determine the optimal distribution of human activities across marine areas to achieve the country’s ecological, economic, and social objectives.
-Given the high dependence of Belize’s economy on its marine resources, the process of determining which activities can take place and where is critically important for the government, private sector, NGOs, coastal communities, the Belizean people and sustaining healthy wildlife.
-The MSP process will therefore be guided by the principles of transparency, equity, and inclusivity as well as scientific data and local knowledge to ensure that, ultimately, all Belizeans can benefit now and into the future from Belize’s abundant marine resources.

-Ms. Beverly Wade, Director of the Blue Bond and Finance Permanence Unit under the Office of the Prime Minister, states that, “The Launch of the MSP signals Belize’s commitment to the rational and wise use of its marine natural capital and solidifies its leadership at the global level in finding innovative ways to balance conservation and development.
-The MSP process will build upon Belize’s decades of experience in marine resource management and increase public participation to ensure equal access and opportunities from our rich natural heritage for the benefit all Belizeans.”

-A multi-stakeholder Steering Committee, comprising government, non-government, and private sector representatives, has been established to oversee and provide technical guidance to the planning process, as well as to make recommendations to the Government of Belize on the plan itself.
-The Steering Committee is chaired by the Coastal Zone Management Authority and Institute (CZMAI), which has been designated by the Government of Belize as the agency to lead Belize’s MSP process.
-The committee includes representation from the fisheries, tourism, water resources, economic development, shipping, environment, finance, academia, and energy sectors.
-Consistent with global best practices and principles, Belize’s MSP process will ensure transparency and broad-based participation by engaging the public and key stakeholder groups through a variety of forums including, but not limited to, consultations, community meetings, an electronic information clearinghouse, and the media.
-Furthermore, the MSP process will also be supported by technical experts and industry practitioners through several sector-specific technical working groups.
+The launch was an opportunity to share with the Belizean public what the MSP is, what to expect from the planning process, and how they can participate in developing a plan that serves their diverse interests.

+Prime Minister Hon.
+John Briceno and Minister Andre Perez of the Ministry of Blue Economy and Civil Aviation, as well as Narda Garcia, Chief Executive Officer, Office of the Prime Minister & Investment, and Kennedy Carrillo, Chief Executive Officer, Ministry of Blue Economy and Civil Aviation, spoke on the government’s commitment and aspirations for the MSP.

+Prime Minister John Briceño pointed out that “The Belize Blue Bond is a triple win for Belize!
+It resulted in the reduction of our public debt by 12 percent of GDP, the advancement of conservation and climate policy expansion and the creation of a long-term financing mechanism to support marine conservation and the wise use of our Blue Natural Capital.
+Through the Marine Spatial Plan, the blue bond will allow us to develop a blueprint for sustainable development and growth, as well as see the protection of up to 30 percent of our total Ocean Space.
+We are determined to employ a framework that results in a vibrant and robust blue economy contributing meaningfully to our national economy and the welfare of our citizenry”

 Please help support Local Journalism in Belize